Big Changes Coming to Federal Student Aid: What Students and Parents Need to Know

 Reporting Concerns

-If you believe a posted scholarship is fraudulent or misleading, please contact us at finaid@captechu.edu so we can investigate and take appropriate action.
+If you believe a posted scholarship is fraudulent or misleading, please contact us at finaid@captechu.edu.

 Disclaimer